slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ## XSS on the contact form

-There is some filtering done on the message input and I get blacklisted for about a minute whenever I try payloads that contain blacklisted words like: `alert`, `<script>`, etc.
+There is some filtering done on the message input and we get blacklisted for about a minute whenever we try payloads that contain blacklisted words like: `alert`, `<script>`, etc.

 ![](/assets/images/htb-writeup-oouch/Screenshot_8.png)

-The funny part of this XSS is that it's not really a real XSS.
-I don't even need to send a javascript payload, the XSS bot is configured to following whatever link I give it so entering `http://10.10.14.21` generates a callback on my VM.
+The funny part of this XSS is that it's not really a real XSS where javascript is executed in the victim's browser.
+Here we don't even need to send a javascript payload, the XSS bot is configured to following whatever link we give it so entering `http://10.10.14.21` generates a callback on our VM.

 ![](/assets/images/htb-writeup-oouch/Screenshot_9.png)

-This XSS will come in handy later, for now I'll move on to directory and file bruteforcing to find additional stuff on the webserver.
+This XSS will come in handy later, for now we'll move on to directory and file bruteforcing to find additional stuff on the webserver.

 ## Gobuster

-Using gobuster, I found an interesting `/oauth` directory:
+Using gobuster, we found an interesting `/oauth` directory:

 ```
 root@kali:~/htb/ouch# gobuster dir -w ~/tools/SecLists/Discovery/Web-Content/big.txt -u http://10.10.10.177:5000